SUSE/caaspv3-rfc/2018/001-containers-tagging-strategy.md

 opensuse/mariadb     10.3.1-3.4             284549eacf84
 ```

-For that to happen it required for the build system to support three features:
+For that to happen it the build system requires three features:

 * Support for multiple tags